 User Experience (UX) focuses on the experience that users have when they visit your site.
 Ideally, you want their experience to be a positive one.
 If they feel that their time spent on your site has been a waste, they will likely click out of it and never return.

-To ensure that visitors to your mobile site have a positive experience, you must create an easily accessible, engaging and responsive design.
-By incorporating UX writing into your copy with simple and straightforward information, users will be that much more likely to turn into leads.
+To ensure that visitors to your mobile site have a positive experience, you must create an easily accessible, engaging, and responsive design.
+By incorporating UX writing into your copy with simple and straightforward information, users will be much more likely to turn into leads.

 Write mobile-friendly content

-Capturing the attention of users amongst all of the online noise is not easy.
+Capturing users’ attention amongst all the online noise is not easy.
 To make your website more appealing to potential visitors, ensure that the copy is easy to consume.

 Create a positive experience across all devices

-The mobile version of your site should be at the same high calibre of design, navigation and ease-of-use as your desktop site.
-No matter which device users are viewing your website from, the experience they have should remain the same – and it should be a positive one.
+The mobile version of your site should be at the same high calibre of design, navigation and ease of use as your desktop site.
+No matter which device users view your website from, their experience should remain the same – and it should be positive.

 Though mobile-first indexing doesn’t currently apply to everyone, it will soon.
-To make sure your website is always ahead of the game, watch out for changes to Google’s algorithm and action the search engine’s recommendations as they arise.
+To ensure your website is always ahead of the game, watch out for changes to Google’s algorithm and action the search engine’s recommendations as they arise.